 Since the beginning of Worn in 2015, we have been committed to working with local traditional Indonesia craftsmen, especially women, to produce our products.
 From furniture to clothing and accessories, the businesses we partner with are family-owned and the people we work with set their own rates of pay and conditions of sale.
 In most cases each business employs their direct and extended families members, and the contribution of Worn’s orders to these local businesses contributes not only to the economic stability of the family who own the business, but the entire community.

-Our clothing and accessories are shipped from our makers using poly bags made from potato starch which are entirely compostable.
+Our clothing and accessories are shipped from our makers using poly bags by Better Packaging Co, made from potato starch and are entirely compostable.
 We then send these onwards to our customers in postal satchels which are also 100% compostable.

 Our internal care labels and woven brand labels are made from recycled PET bottles